pixel-stuck/dsi_glitching/README.md

 # fakeboot9

 Used to simulate the arm9 bootrom flow, in order to debug `sd_payload`.
-Tested against a dump of the arm7 bootrom first, then against `sd_payload`.
+Tested against a dump of the arm7 bootrom first, then against `sd_payload` to check for bugs.